Alex Fong (singer): Marathon swimming

 Fong announced on 1 August 2019 that he would do a Hong Kong Island circumnavigation swim on 5 November to raise money for charity.
 As part of his training, he did the Clean Half Extreme Marathon Swim, a 15 km marathon swimming race held annually in Hong Kong, and won the race in the solo category.
 He completed the charity swim in 10 hours and 38 minutes, breaking the previous record set by Simon Holliday in November 2017.

 Personal life

 Fong and Stephy Tang, his colleague in multiple movies including L for Love L for Lies (我的最愛), Love Is Not All Around 十分愛), Marriage with a Fool (獨家試愛), and Anniversary (紀念日) have reportedly been in a relationship for 10 years as of 2016.
 This was announced by Mark Lui at his THANK YOU Concert at the HK Coliseum in June 2013.
 He is also a guest manager for Tang's amateur volleyball team Loey, named after her own fashion label.
 As of 18 March 2016, it has been reported that Fong and Tang had ended their 10-year relationship.

+In 2023, he revealed in court that he is in a relationship with Maple Yip, who was one of the victims of rape by Jung Myung-seok and was featured in Netfix Munhwa Broadcasting Corporation documentary In The Name of God - A Holy Betrayal.